o3de/o3de.org/content/docs/userguide/components/simple-state.md

 ---
-description: ' Use the Simple State component in &ALYlong; to provide a simple state machine. '
+description: ' Use the Simple State component in Amazon Lumberyard to provide a simple state machine. '
 title: Simple State
 ---